 A two-thirds (2/3) majority affirmative vote of the Board of Directors, at any time, with or without cause; or

+Failure of a Director or the Director’s designee in two consecutive Board of Directors meetings as evidenced by the Director’s or designee’s failure to respond to a roll call of the Directors as being present and participating in two consecutive meetings in person or as participating via teleconference may constitute that Director’s termination of its place on the Board of Directors.
+Termination must be preceded by written (or emailed) notification of the Board of Director Member before their second missed meeting that their membership is in jeopardy.

-may Upon termination of a Director’s place on the Board of Directors, the affiliated Member of the Corporation continues to be an Executive Member of the Corporation unless the Member provides written notice that the Member desires to regress to Associate Class membership or leave the Corporation altogether.
+Upon termination of a Director’s place on the Board of Directors, the affiliated Member of the Corporation continues to be an Executive Member of the Corporation unless the Member provides written notice that the Member desires to regress to Associate Class membership or leave the Corporation altogether.

 Section 3.08.
 Vacancies.
 If pursuant to Section 3.07, a Director position is terminated, that place shall remain vacant until such time that the Board of Directors shall elect a new Director from the Executive or Associate level membership classes to fill the vacant place.
 The Board of Directors shall elect such new Director for the vacated place following the process and embodying the qualifications prescribed in Sections 3.02, 3.03 and 3.04, respectively, and that newly elected Director shall serve only until the remainder of the term of the vacated place.